Turkey–United States relations: Iraq (Terrorism)

 In September 1998, Masoud Barzani and Jalal Talabani signed the US-mediated Washington Agreement and established a formal peace treaty.
 In the agreement, the parties agreed to share revenue, share power, and deny the use of northern Iraq to the PKK.
 President Bill Clinton signed the Iraq Liberation Act into law, providing for military assistance to Iraqi opposition groups, which included the PUK and KDP.
-PKK insurgency waned following Second Army moved to the border of Syria which was followed by PKK leader's expulsion from Syria and the U.S.-assisted 1999 capture and subsequent trial and conviction.
+PKK insurgency waned following the Second Army moving to the border of Syria, which was followed by the PKK leader's expulsion from Syria and the U.S.-assisted 1999 capture and subsequent trial and conviction.

 Syria (Terrorism, Adana Agreement)

-Turkey condemned Syria for supporting the Kurdistan Workers' Party (PKK), which is listed as a terrorist organization internationally by a number of states and organizations.
-Turkey and Syria nearly engaged in war (a narrowly averted conflict) when Turkey threatened military action if Syria continued to shelter Abdullah Öcalan in Damascus, his long-time safe haven. Öcalan was the leader and one of the founding members of the PKK.
+Turkey condemned Syria for supporting the PKK.
+Turkey and Syria nearly engaged in war (a narrowly averted conflict) when Turkey threatened military action if Syria continued to shelter Abdullah Öcalan in Damascus, his long-time haven. Öcalan was the leader and a founding member of the PKK.
 As a result, the Syrian government forced Öcalan to leave the country, who was captured in Kenya on February 15, 1999, while being transferred from the Greek embassy to Jomo Kenyatta International Airport in Nairobi, in an operation by the National Intelligence Organization (MIT) with the help of the CIA.

-The Adana Agreement signed between Turkey and Syria regarding the terrorism originating (mainly PKK) from Syria to Turkey.
-This agreement will be a contentious issue between U.S. and Ankara later, as Turkey will not use the powers in the agreement to move into Syria militarily against the ISIS.
-The Syrian government will also declare that it felt no longer bound by the agreement.
+The Adana Agreement was signed between Turkey and Syria regarding terrorism originating (mainly PKK) from Syria into Turkey.
+This agreement would become a contentious issue between the U.S. and Ankara later, as Turkey would not use the powers in the agreement to move into Syria militarily against ISIS.
+The Syrian government would also declare that it feels no longer bound by the agreement.